nelson123-lab/Decision-Tree-Implementation-from-scratch-with-boosting./README.md

 The titanic dataset itself is having slight variations from different sources.
 The data that I loaded from seaborn was having in columns names that are from kaggle.
 The data I downloaded from fetch_openml was only having a difference of lower cases for the column names from the kaggle dataset.

-For the adaboost we can make stumps of decision trees.